 Can I switch from agency PAYE to umbrella?

 Yes.
 Ask your agency whether they work with an approved umbrella.
-You can also propose a compliant umbrella you've chosen yourself.
+You can also suggest a compliant umbrella you've chosen yourself.

 Does umbrella payroll give me better employment rights than agency PAYE?